 There's actually a straightforward process in which Allergan and Valeant/Pershing can make their case to Allergan shareholders and the shareholders can decide.
 Yes yes there needed to be one lawsuit to make that process work, and sure each side can lie about the other (but then the other side can correct the record), but all these other lawsuits do feel a bit like a distraction.
 Why not let the shareholders decide?

 People like index funds.

 Here is an article about how Vanguard Group has almost $3 trillion in assets under management because everyone likes index funds, from "a securities lawyer in Mountain View" to Warren Buffett (if he can't invest his money with Warren Buffett) to me.
 (I mean, the article doesn't mention me, but it could have.)
 "It is 'a trend that I see continuing on, probably forever,'" says one guy, and can you disagree with that?
-The case for active management of most retail investors' portfolios is, at this point, pretty much down to small talk.
+The case for active management of most retail investors' portfolios is, at this point, pretty much down to planning to raise analysts' salaries.
 I'd expect indexed assets to approach the Grossman-Stiglitz paradox asymptotically forever.

 Not so great, Warren Buffett.